Portsmouth Direct line: Extending to the harbour

 The Portsmouth terminus of the line was at the present-day Portsmouth & Southsea station.
 There was considerable ferry traffic to the Isle of Wight and to Gosport, involving road transfers through the streets of Portsmouth.
 Southsea was developing as an important resort, and it too was remote from the Portsmouth station.
 In 1859 the Portsmouth council promoted a tramway, but this scheme, together with some other, independent, proposals, failed.

 Southsea Pier was opened in 1861, on the southern side of Portsmouth; it was later renamed Clarence Pier.
-An independent Landport & Southsea Tramway built a horse-drawn street-running line from the Portsmouth station to Clarence Pier and this became the main embarkation point for train to ferry passengers; the tram conveyed a luggage trolley vehicle, and it had first and second class accommodation.
+An independent Landport and Southsea Tramway built a horse-drawn street-running line from the Portsmouth station to Clarence Pier and this became the main embarkation point for train to ferry passengers; the tram conveyed a luggage trolley vehicle, and it had first and second class accommodation.
 The Clarence Pier tramway opened on 15 May 1865.
 There was a Victoria Pier at the end of Portsmouth High Street, not tramway connected.

 The entire arrangement was still highly unsatisfactory and in 1872 an extension line and pier similar to the present-day locations was independently promoted.
 It failed in Parliament but the LSWR and the LBSCR put forward their own extension and pier in the 1873 session.
 The Joint Portsmouth Railway Extension Act 1873 (36 & 37 Vict. c. cxviii) was passed on 7 July 1873, for a line climbing steeply at first from Portsmouth station to a point south of The Hard.
 It was in length.
 An additional £120,000 of share capital was authorised, and there were to be two short branches for the naval authorities, to Watering Island Jetty and to the Old Gun Wharf.
 The extension was opened to traffic on 2 October 1876, and London trains generally now used the Harbour station, but other trains terminated at the Town station.